 Colic in horses is an abdominal discomfort that can induce them to roll on the ground to alleviate the pain.
 The behavior can range from occasional rolling to persistent and vigorous rolling, indicating the horse is in significant distress.

-It's essential to understand that while rolling is common in horses, excessive rolling, especially when combined with other signs like reduced appetite, could signal a colic episode.
+It’s essential to understand that while rolling is common in horses, excessive rolling, especially when combined with other signs like reduced appetite, could signal a colic episode.
+Although some studies suggest that rolling can help with certain types of colic by moving gas or fluid pockets, but it is still important to call a vet if symptoms persist.

-If you observe these symptoms, it is critical to seek immediate veterinary assistance.
-Remember, early identification and treatment of colic can drastically increase your horse's chances of recovery.
+Remember, early identification and treatment of colic can drastically increase your horse’s chances of recovery.

 Horses Roll to Help Shed Thick Winter Coats

-If you see your horse rolling more frequently during the transition between winter and spring, it's likely they're just trying to feel a bit cooler and more comfortable by shedding their winter coat.
+If you see your horse rolling more frequently during the transition between winter and spring, it’s likely they’re just trying to feel a bit cooler and more comfortable by shedding their winter coat.
+Horses may also roll straight after being turned out or after a bath to help with shedding and comfort, which is a normal part of their grooming routine.

 As an owner, you can assist in this process by providing regular grooming sessions and using a tool like a horse shedding blade, which can also serve as a bonding time between you and your horse.